 - Some people prefer the convenience of making a log or small brick of chopped garlic—not unlike my parsley logs—and slicing off just what is needed for a recipe.

 - Likewise, a puree of garlic and olive oil can be frozen like my other pestos, in cubes or small containers.
 (The University of California at Davis recommends 1 part garlic to 2 parts oil, for a sauté mixture that remains safely frozen but is soft enough to scrape the needed amount off at any time.)

 - With all freezer methods, freeze immediately after preparation; do not refrigerate or store at room temperature even briefly first.

-- Sometimes in midwinter, if I see that I have too much garlic and onions still in storage and worry they won’t last, I freeze them this way.
-The same could be done with a portion at harvest time.
+- Sometimes in midwinter, if I see that I have too much garlic and onions still in storage and worry they won’t last, I freeze them in bags or jars, as whole unpeeled cloves, this way.

-GARLIC COULDN’T BE EASIER TO GROW: Plant like any bulb in fall; topdress with organic fertilizer when shoots start really growing in spring; keep it well-watered during active growth; weed well.
+GARLIC COULDN’T BE EASIER TO GROW: Plant like any bulb in fall, a few weeks before frost is in the ground; topdress with organic fertilizer when shoots start really growing in spring; keep it well-watered during active growth; weed well.
 The details: